oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

         ![SQLFW](./images/sqlfw-111.png "Search employees")

-        **Note**: All rows are returned... normal, because, remerber, you allowed everything!
+        **Note**: All rows are returned... normal, because, remember, you allowed everything!

     - Now, tick the **checkbox "Debug"** to see the SQL query behind this form